dtopham802/SNOW-Security-Incident-Alerts/README.md

 # ServiceNow Security Incident Alerts
 ServiceNow Security Incidents are security issues, like threats or vulnerabilities, within an organization that are managed through a structured, automated response workflow.
-The application integrates with xMatters to ingest alerts, prioritize issues using intelligent workflows and automation, and provides on-call notifications for investigation and remediation. xMatters helps to contain, eradicate, and recover from security events, minimizing impact by coordinating responses across IT and security teams
+This is an example of extending the existing ServiceNow xMatters application to ingest alerts, prioritize issues using intelligent workflows and automation, and provides on-call notifications for investigation and remediation. xMatters helps to contain, eradicate, and recover from security events, minimizing impact by coordinating responses across IT and security teams

 <kbd>
   <img src="https://github.com/xmatters/xMatters-Labs/raw/master/media/disclaimer.png">